 Kapil Sharma Throws Starry TANTRUMS; Refuses To Pose For Selfies With Fans!

-Kapil Sharma is hitting the headlines for one or the other reason.
-His show, the Kapil Sharma Show has been a huge success as it has been one of the top shows on the TRP chart.
+Kapil Sharma is hitting the headlines for one reason or the other.
+His show, The Kapil Sharma Show has been a huge success as it has been one of the top shows on the TRP chart.
 Recently, the show was in news because of Navjot Singh Sidhu, whose comments on Pulwama terror attack, didn't go well with the fans.
-Now, Kapil has got himself into trouble because of his starry tantrums!
-According to DNA report, Kapil Sharma threw tantrums at a recent event at Suburban five star.
+Now, Kapil has got himself in trouble because of his starry tantrums!
+According to DNA report, Kapil Sharma threw tantrums at a recent event at a suburban five-star hotel.

 Kapil Refuses To Pose For Selfie!